Board of Directors

 Secretary - Holly Whitney has experience working in nonprofit development, fundraising, and event planning at an exotic animal sanctuary where she was also on the Crisis and Safety Team.
 She has training in veterinary technology and firearm safety, and volunteer experience constructing wild animal habitats and leading outreach events.

 Treasurer - Elizabeth Gray has a Bachelor’s degree in Computer Science and Math and a Master of Arts in Organizational Leadership.
 She studied ethical decision making and the complex issue of keeping wild animals in captivity, and has a strong interest in legislation that puts limits on the personal and commercial use of captive wild animals.

 Trista Fischer has a degree in Ecology, Evolution and Behavior.
 She is currently a keeper at a well-renowned zoo and was a Lead Keeper at an exotic animal sanctuary for 10 years.
 She is trained in chemical immobilization and firearm safety, and led a Crisis and Safety team.

 Terri Uglem has degrees in Journalism and Education and is currently a Senior Project Manager at UnitedHealthcare.
 She has served as Secretary and is currently serving as Vice President of a homeowners association.
-She also has volunteer experience in fundraising, volunteer coordination, and outreach and events for another non-profit.
+She also has volunteer experience in fundraising, volunteer coordination, and nonprofit outreach and events.

 Founding President - Myk Hamlin had a degree and a lifetime of experience in business and accounting.
 He also served as President and Treasurer of the Anoka Area Gardeners and was a founding member of the Minnesota Hosta Society.
 He also volunteered for over 10 years at another wild animal sanctuary where he headed the maintenance department.
 Read Myk's memorial here.